-- 33. Please be advised that regardless of the organization's fiscal year, the funding period of the Community Impact Grant is January to December.
-As such, the following content must: - · Include only expenses related to the event contained in this grant request; and - Only include anticipated expenses to be incurred from January to December 2020.
+- 35. Please be advised that regardless of the organization's fiscal year, the funding period of the Community Impact Grant is January to December.
+As such, the following content must: - Include only expenses related to the program or project contained in this grant request; and - Only include anticipated expenses to be incurred from January to December 2020.

-Please include all of the expense related to this event, even if it is fully funded by other funders.
+Please include all of the expense related to this program or project, even if it is fully funded by other funders.

-Column 1 shall contain all of the types of expenses for the event, even if not part of the grant request.
+Column 1 shall contain all of the types of expenses for the program or project, even if not part of the grant request.

 Column 2 shall contain only the portion of the expense being applied for from the Community Impact Grant.
-The total of

-Column 2 must match the Total Grant Request and cannot be greater than \$20,000.
+The total of Column 2 must match the Total Grant Request and cannot be greater than \$100,000.